PiyushLawtawar/PWA/README.md

 # Frontend_Codebase
-# demo PWA project consisting service worker implementation using Google Workbox and HAPI js server with Redux configuration
+# PWA project boilerplate consisting service worker implementation using Google Workbox and HAPI js server with Redux configuration

+It also has environment specific configuration set up which can be found in ecosystem.config.js Enabled with PM2 for easy build process.

 Steps to run server in localbox